barberd/cocousbserial/README.md

 ## Physical case

 The board is sized to fit into an original large CoCo pak, such as the Deluxe RS-232 Pak or a Disk Controller Pak.
 One can also 3D print a case such as [this  one found on thingiverse](https://www.thingiverse.com/thing:4829413).

+## How to order for fabrication

+Download 6551usb-fabrication.zip, then upload it to your PCB manufacturer of choice when asked to provide Gerber files.
+Usually this is found under a 'Quote' option on the website.
+Search "pcb manufacturing" on any major search engine to get several manufacturers.